Global-Health-Engineering/rem-comm-for-solar-en/src/tb-exporter/readMe.md

+# `src/tb-exporter`

-This folder fetches data from thingsboard, generates CSV, sends email, uploads to Dropbox automatically using a cronjob.
+This folder fetches data from Thingsboard, generates CSV, sends email, uploads to Dropbox automatically using a cronjob.

 It contains the following files:

-config.env: contains passkeys and other confidential informations
+- `config.env`: contains passkeys and other confidential informations

-dropbox_auth.js: One-time (or occasional) script to authenticate with Dropbox and generate a dropbox_tokens.json file containing refresh tokens.
+- `dropbox_auth.js`: One-time (or occasional) script to authenticate with Dropbox and generate a dropbox_tokens.json file containing refresh tokens.
 Not automatic — you run it manually when you need to (e.g., first-time setup or if refresh tokens stop working).

-exporter.js: The main script — logs in, fetches data, generates CSV, sends email, uploads to Dropbox.
+- `exporter.js`: The main script — logs in, fetches data, generates CSV, sends email, uploads to Dropbox.
 This is what the cronjob executes weekly.

-package.json: Defines the Node.js project — dependencies, scripts, metadata.
+- `package.json`: Defines the Node.js project — dependencies, scripts, metadata.
 Used by npm.

-package-lock.json: Exact dependency versions — ensures installs are reproducible.
+- `package-lock.json`: Exact dependency versions — ensures installs are reproducible.

 // ----------------------